semuel1/JS-GAME/README.md

 ### Wireframe
 [Game Overview](https://awwapp.com/b/uuo0ikkuknks1/#)

+##### User Stories
+*When I press start game, the game is reset and then the object float on the screen.
 *When I move my cursor through an object, the object should slice in half, gaining me a single point.
+*When I slice the object, a new object will appear for me to slice.
+*When you miss three objects the game will end.
+*When you miss an object a couter will indicate that you missed.
+*When you slice 5 objects, game is won.
+*Counter will indicate point system.